gada1982/CarND-Functional-Safety-Project/README.md

 # Introduction
 This project is done as a part of the Nanodegree *Self-Driving Car Engineer* provided by Udacity.
 The goal of this project is to create functional safety documents for a simplified lane assistance system.
+Central areas of system development according to ISO 26262 will be implemented using this example.
 From the point of view of a functional safety manager, a functional safety case is analyzed.
 A safety case is a collection of documents that demonstrate that a project has made a vehicle safer.

 # Final documents
 The following documents were created as a result of the Functional Safety Project: